The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 HOW TO GET TO ATHENS

 You will most likely fly into Athens International Airport (AIA) unless you are arriving via ferry.
-If you are arriving by ferry you will likely port at Piraeus.
+If you are arriving by ferry you will probably port at Piraeus.

 To get from Athens airport to the city center take line 3 towards Monastiraki station.
 The ticket will cost you about 9 euros.
 Check Google Maps too, there might be a better route to get to your accommodation.